arduino/docs-content/content/hardware/04.pro/boards/portenta-x8/tutorials/datalogging-iot/content.md

 ![Debug interface of Node-RED showing data from the MQTT broker.](assets/x8-data-logging-img_08.png)

-Success!
-We can now configure now InfluxDB.
+We can now proceed to configure InfluxDB.

 ## Installing InfluxDB

-InfluxDB is an open-source, high-performance, time series database; with InfluxDB data can be written and read in real-time, and data can be processed in the background for extract, transform and load (ETL) purposes or for monitoring and alerting purposes.
+InfluxDB is an open-source, high-performance, time series database; with InfluxDB data can be written and read in real-time, and data can be processed in the background for extract, transform, and load (ETL) purposes or for monitoring and alerting purposes.
 User dashboards for visualizing and exploring data can also be set up.

 The simplest form to run InfluxDB with Docker is by using the following command: